le4ker/NvMegaChad/README.md

 [Neovim](https://neovim.io/) configuration, based on the [NvChad](https://nvchad.com/) distribution.
-It takes a more minimal approach when it comes to UI elements and keymappings, while it offers a wide range of preconfigured LSPs, formatters, linters and debuggers and adds support for Github Copilot and Markdown preview.
+It takes a more minimal approach when it comes to UI elements and key mappings, while it offers a wide range of preconfigured LSPs, formatters, linters and debuggers,while adding support for Github Copilot and Markdown preview.

 Languages supported: Go, Python, C/C++, Lua, Ruby,